redwoodjs/redwood/docs/docs/mailer.md

 ### Example

-The best way to understand using the mailer is with an example.
+The best way to understand using the Mailer is with an example.

 In the tutorial, we built out a blog site.
 Let's say we have added a contact us functionality and the contact us form takes a name, email, and message and stores it in the database.

 For this example, suppose we want to also send an email to some internal inbox with this contact us submission.

 The service would be updated like so:

 ```ts title=api/src/services/contacts.ts
 import { mailer } from 'src/lib/mailer'